redsnake/redsnakephilly.org/source/speakers/index.markdown

 title: "speakers"
 ---

 Our speaker list is almost complete!
-In addition to all these below, we've got talks about Salt Stack, what's new in Python and Ruby, Blinker, and "putting a REPL on it."
+In addition to all these below, we've got talks about Salt Stack, what's new in Python and Ruby, and Blinker.

 {% assign index = true %}